- Additional Information

 Day 2: Knee Joint

-8:00-9:15am- ACL Injuries in female: why so many and can we reduce the incidence
+- ACL injuries in the Females: Why so many & How can we reduce the incidences

 Upon successful completion of this seminar, the practitioner will learn how to: